mlops-project-group27/MLOps_project/reports/README.md

 > Answer:

 Compute Engine:
-We used Copmute Engine to host a Virtual Machine in which we implemented our application and also tested the other cloud services.
+We used **Google Compute Engine** to host a Virtual Machine in which we implemented our application and also tested the other cloud services.
-Bucket:
+**Bucket**:
-We used Bucket to store our data.
+We used Cloud Storage Buckets to store and manage our application data securely and efficiently.
-Artifact Registry:
+**Artifact Registry**:
-In the Registry we stored the images we created.
-Tagging the images and then docker pushing them to the registry.
+We used Artifact Registry to store our Docker images.
+This allowed us to tag, manage, and deploy containerized versions of our application.

 ### Question 18